Business Compliance10 min read30 April 2026

 Your company's FYE is 31 December 2025.

-• Scenario A (No AGM required): Your filing deadline is 31 July 2026.
+• No AGM required: Your deadline is 31 July 2026.
+Mark it.

-• Scenario B (AGM held on 15 April 2026): Your filing deadline is 15 May 2026 (1 month after AGM), even though the 7-month deadline is later.
+• AGM held on 15 April 2026: Your deadline is 15 May 2026 — only one month after the AGM, even though the 7-month window runs later.

 When Can You Skip the AGM?

-Since 2015, private companies can dispense with AGMs if all members (shareholders) agree in writing.
-This is common for single-director SMEs.
-If your company has dispensed with AGMs, you simply file the annual return within 7 months of FYE.
+Since 2015, private companies can dispense with AGMs if all shareholders agree in writing.
+This is extremely common for single-director SMEs and makes life considerably simpler.
+No AGM means your only deadline is the 7-month window after FYE.

 What You Need Before Filing

-1. CorpPass or Singpass login credentials -- You or your authorised representative needs digital access
+1. CorpPass or Singpass login credentials — You or your authorised representative needs digital access

 Step-by-Step: Filing on BizFile+